-The SCIT is sensitive to small changes in the speed of signal processing and in the effectiveness of signal processing, within subcortical and cortical pathways of the brain.
-The SCIT is able to detect changes before they begin to noticeably affect an individual’s performance on everyday tasks.
+SCIT is sensitive to small changes in the speed of signal processing and in the effectiveness of signal processing, within subcortical and cortical pathways of the brain.
+SCIT can detect changes before they begin to noticeably affect an individual’s performance on everyday tasks.

-Impaired performance on the SCIT indicates that some of the neural networks were not functioning properly at the time the test was conducted.
+Impaired SCIT performance indicates that some of the neural networks were not functioning properly at the time the test was conducted.
 It does not indicate the reason for the impaired performance.
 In other words, it is a screening test, not a diagnostic test.

-The SCIT performance of most cognitively normal individuals remains stable over time, so that similar results are obtained when a person is retested months or even years later.
-This property makes the SCIT useful for detecting decrements or improvements in cognition, such as happens in neurodegenerative diseases or after therapeutic interventions.
+Most cognitively normal individuals display stable SCIT performance so that similar results are obtained when a person is retested months or even years later.
+This property makes SCIT useful for detecting decrements or improvements in cognition, such as happens in neurodegenerative diseases or after therapeutic interventions.

-Factors that DO NOT influence performance on the SCIT
+Factors that DO NOT influence performance on SCIT

-Sex Provided that they are cognitively normal at the time of testing, all genders perform equally well on the SCIT.
+Sex Provided that they are cognitively normal at the time of testing, both sexes perform equally well on SCIT.

-Emotional state Performance on the SCIT is not influenced by mild or moderate mood states (anxiety, stress or depression).
-However, like all cognitive tests, performance on the SCIT is affected by severe mood states.
+Emotional state Performance on SCIT is not influenced by mild or moderate mood states (anxiety, stress or depression).
+However, like all cognitive tests, performance on SCIT is affected by severe mood states.

-Language skills Participants who lack a working knowledge of English can have difficulty understanding the written instructions for the SCIT, and should not be tested unless a translator is available.
-A Chinese version of the SCIT is available.
+Language skills Participants who lack a working knowledge of English can have difficulty understanding the written instructions for SCIT, and should not be tested unless a translator is available.

-Intoxication Performance on the SCIT can be impaired in individuals with a blood alcohol level of 0.05 or higher.
-It is likely that other recreational, prescribed or elicit drugs will affect performance on the SCIT.
+Intoxication Performance on SCIT can be impaired in individuals with a blood alcohol concentration of 0.05 or higher.
+It is likely that other recreational, prescribed or elicit drugs will affect performance on SCIT.

-Cognitive impairment Individuals with mild-moderate cognitive impairment (with an MMSE score of 24 or less) find the SCIT difficult and are often unable to complete the test.
+Mild cognitive impairment Individuals with mild-moderate cognitive impairment (with an MMSE score of 24 or less) find SCIT difficult and are often unable to complete the test.

 Movement disorders Individuals with severe osteoarthritis or Parkinsonian symptoms can find it difficult to press the keyboard buttons, which slows their recorded response times.

-Systemic inflammation Individuals with untreated Coeliac disease or Crohn's disease perform worse than healthy peers on the SCIT.
+Systemic inflammation Individuals with untreated coeliac disease or Crohn's disease perform worse than healthy peers on SCIT.
 It is possible that other disorders involving systemic inflammation are also associated with impaired performance.